sunwei/letsencrypt-www/README.md

 ## Usage

-Take DNSPod provider for example, and issue your domain only three steps:
+Take DNSPod provider for example, and issue your domain in all easy way:

 1. Add your domain to DNSPod, you could do it [here](https://www.dnspod.cn/console/dns)
 2. Rename the environment parameters template to **dnspod.env**, and replace the id and token as yours.
 [How to apply id and token](https://www.dnspod.cn/console/user/security)